What is DBT?

 Substance abuse and addiction are usually the symptoms of an underlying condition.
-It is important to get to the core of the underlying issues to effectively treat those symptoms as well as the substance abuse in order to be truly effective.
+It is important to get to the core of the underlying issues to effectively treat those symptoms as well as the substance use in order to be truly effective.
 According to the National Alliance on Mental Illness (NAMI), 1 in 5 adults, or roughly 43.8 million people, in the US experience mental illness each year.
-Of the 20.2 million adults who have a substance abuse disorder, roughly half of them have an additional mental illness.
+Of the 20.2 million adults who have a substance use disorder, roughly half of them have an additional mental illness.
 When this dual diagnosis occurs, it is imperative to treat both at the same time.
 DBT can help with the actions and ways of thinking that often lead to abusing drugs or alcohol.
-When only one half of the issue is treated it can often lead to a relapse, which makes the combination of substance abuse and mental health treatment together vital for success.
+When only one half of the issue is treated it can often lead to a relapse, which makes the combination of substance use and mental health treatment together vital for success.

 Because many people who are addicted to drugs and alcohol have become used to their negative thought patterns and practices, therapy can help them create new ways of thinking, feeling, and living.
 This can ultimately lead to making more positive choices and turning your life around to be as healthy and happy as you’ve always imagined.